 What We Do

 As a primary function, the General Counsel reports directly to the Chancellor and serves as advisor on all university legal matters at the campus level.
-The General Counsel responsibilities include but are not limited to: providing legal advice to the Chancellor, Senior Academic and Administrative Officers and the Board of Trustees; conducting legal research; drafting and review of contracts and other legal documents; providing assistance on policy issues; managing ECSU's Policy and Procedures Manual; handling the university's non-litigation responses to charges filed before administrative agencies such as the Equal Employment Opportunity Commission; assisting the Office of the North Carolina Attorney General, in preparation of the university's defense of litigation or administrative hearing matters; and maintaining institutional effectiveness of the unit.
+The General Counsel responsibilities include but are not limited to: providing legal advice to the Chancellor, Senior Academic and Administrative Officers and the Board of Trustees; conducting legal research; drafting and review of contracts and other legal documents; providing assistance on policy issues; managing ECSU's Policy and Procedures Manual; employment matters; administrative policy; opening meetings; public records; student discipline; governance and ethics; handling the university's non-litigation responses to charges filed before administrative agencies such as the Equal Employment Opportunity Commission; assisting the Office of the North Carolina Attorney General, in preparation of the university's defense of litigation or administrative hearing matters; and maintaining institutional effectiveness of the unit.

-The Paralegal serves as support for the General Counsel, the Assistant General Counsel and assists with various administrative duties and assignments including but not limited to: preparation and preliminary review of legal documents; legal research; updating ECSU's Policy and Procedures Manual; preparation of SBI Reports and Motor Fleet Management responses; and assisting with litigation support to the NC Attorney General's Office.
+The Paralegal serves as support for the General Counsel and assists with various administrative duties and assignments including but not limited to: preparation and preliminary review of legal documents; legal research; updating ECSU's Policy and Procedures Manual; preparation of SBI Reports and Motor Fleet Management responses; and assisting with litigation support to the NC Attorney General's Office.

 Internal Requests for Legal Action